ltumat/AirQualityPrediction/README.md

 # AirQualityPrediction

 Project corresponding to the course Scalable Machine Learning and Deep Learning (ID2223) at KTH.
 Team: LeScalable Frames (Jonas Lorenz and Álvaro Mazcuñán Herreros).
+Target Grade: A

 ## Model training and deployment.